 God had not forbidden them before to eat of the Tree of Life, but they had found it repulsive.
 If they had been hungry for more of God, they would have been more curious about it.
 But they were happy just as they were.
 All their physical needs were taken care of.
 They were diverted by the pleasures of Eden and all the wonderful things to discover about Creation.
 God kept them company and explained a lot of things to them and was affectionate.
 But they didn't ask Him how He felt or what He thought.
 They sought deeper intimacy with each other, but not with Him.

-If they had eaten from the Tree of Life, though the initial taste may have been bitter, it would have turned sweet in their mouths and sent their understanding into warp drive, giving them wisdom for ruling their kingdom that would have otherwise taken them years to acquire.
+If Adam and Eve had eaten from the Tree of Life, though the initial taste may have been bitter, it would have turned sweet in their mouths and sent their understanding into super drive, giving them wisdom for ruling their kingdom that would have otherwise taken them years to acquire.
 The Tree of Life is the door to Everlasting Life in Heaven.
-If they had eaten from it, they probably never would have taken the forbidden fruit.
+It was a foreshadowing of the Cross; it looked cursed and dead and a failure, but it was actually the very opposite.
+If Adam and Eve had eaten from the Tree of Life, they probably never would have taken the forbidden fruit.

-Angels drove them from the Garden and when they looked back, they saw cherubim guarding the gates and a flaming sword that whirled in every direction faster than lightning.
+Angels drove them from the Garden and when they looked back, they saw that the Garden was now encased like a pearl, so it could not be entered from above nor tunneled into from beneath, and it had cherubim guarding the only gate, as well as a flaming sword that whirled in every direction, faster than lightning.
 Weeping bitter tears of remorse, they stumbled away to find a new place that they could make into a home.

 1And I will put enmity between you and the woman, and between your seed and her seed; it shall bruise your head, and you shall bruise his heel.